dplummer/dplummer.github.io/_posts/2015-03-25-log-silencer.md

 end
 ```

-I was inspired by (a stackoverflow
-answer)[http://stackoverflow.com/a/10310064], but wanted to improve on it.
+I was inspired by [a stackoverflow answer](http://stackoverflow.com/a/10310064), but wanted to improve on it.
 It's
 configured with the following in the `config/application.rb`:

 ```ruby